paulzhang1992/Data-Management-and-Database-Design/Assignment_1/readme.md

 #### Api
 The first data source is acquired with nba_api.
 This api is a community build api that covered almost every enpoints for nba.com.\
 This part of **code** is stored in **/Assignment_1/api** \
-The player id/name and draft history can directly be requested as a list from nba.com where player stats need be requested for each player.
+The player id/name and draft history can directly be requested as a list from nba.com where player stats need to be requested for each player.
 Basic data operations are operated with pandas and three csv files are created to stored the data at **/Assignment_1/api/raw_data** including :
 - player_id.csv
 - player_regulat_totalstats.csv